GuanceCloud/datakit/internal/export/doc/en/datakit-eks-deploy.md

 ## Using Amazon EKS add-on {#add-on-install}

-Deploying Datakit on an Amazon EKS cluster using Amazon EKS add-on.
+Deploying DataKit on an Amazon EKS cluster using Amazon EKS add-on.

 ### Prerequisites {#prerequisites-addon-install}